CarolineDelva/PyBank-PyPoll-Python-Challenge/README.md

 * The total number of votes each candidate won
 * The winner of the election based on popular vote

-The script export the election result into a [text file](https://github.com/CarolineDelva/PyBank-PyPoll-Python-Challenge/blob/master/PyPoll/output.txt) for the town's mayor to publish.
+The script exports the election results into a [text file](https://github.com/CarolineDelva/PyBank-PyPoll-Python-Challenge/blob/master/PyPoll/output.txt) that the town's mayor can print and share with the town people.

 ### Method Used
 * Data Analysis